ItayFleshler/Ex1/README.md

 ## Overview

 This project is a solution for the Ex1 assignment, which focuses on implementing a number formatting converter and calculator.
-The algorithm maintains numbers in string format with the structure "number" then 'b' base , with base in the set {2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, F, G}.
+The algorithm maintains numbers in string format with the structure `<number><b><base>` base , with base in the set {2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, F, G}.

 ## Examples